 Between The Lines Presentation at the Left Forum 2016

 "How Do We Build A Mass Movement to Reverse Runaway Inequality?" with Les Leopold, author of "Runaway Inequality: An Activist's Guide to Economic Justice," Sunday, May 22, 2016 from 10 a.m.- to 12:15 p.m., Room 8.61, John Jay College of Criminal Justice, The City University of New York, 860 11th Ave.
 (Between 58th and 59th), New York City.
 Between The Lines' Scott Harris and Richard Hill moderated this workshop.
-Audio/slideshows and more forthcoming from this workshop and the Left Forum.
-Stay tuned.
+Listen to the audio/slideshows and more from this workshop.

 Can Bernie recreate the Rainbow Coalition?